maanmehta/TreeHsBeginAndro_RecipeFragment/Readme.md

 # 2 Make code changes on `work` branch, commit your changes and push your commits to the (Github) server

-Now, while you are using the `work` branch, make some code changes and commit and push to the (Github) server.
+Now, while you are using the `work` branch, make some code changes and Commit and **Push** to the (Github) server.
 Note that unless you *Push*, your changes you made and commited will not be copied (pushed) to the (Github) server.

 ### Verify that your changes have been pushed to the `work` branch on the Github server

 - Login to Github website and browse to your repository and you will find that your new code changes are not there in the default `master` branch.
-This is correct because we made changes and did a commit and Push but we did this in the `work` branch.
+This is correct because we made changes and did a Commit and **Push** but we did this in the `work` branch.
 So, these changes should not be in the `master` branch but actually in the `work` branch.
 - Switch to the new `work` branch on the Github website and viola, your changes are there.

 <br>